Melky-Phoe/StateSmurf/README.md

 - C++20
 - [cmlib](https://github.com/cmakelib/cmakelib)

 CMLIB is tool that can install bringauto_logger.
-In case CMLIB is not usable, install bringauto_logger instead and use CMake option -DBRINGAUTO_SYSTEM_DEP=ON
+In case CMLIB cannot be used, install [bringauto_logger](https://github.com/bringauto/ba-logger) and [cxxopts](https://github.com/jarro2783/cxxopts) instead and use CMake option -DBRINGAUTO_SYSTEM_DEP=ON

 ## Build
 ```